-During 2015-2016 the Board will establish its strategic objectives for the Police Super Office and the administration of the Police Superannuation Scheme for 2015-2016 and future years.

-The key topics to be examined by the Board include review of computer hardware and software, member services and communications, member information sessions, website modifications, new computer administration systems, Board member and staff training and the ongoing review of the Board's policies and procedures, the Financial Compliance Management Program and Risk Management Plan and Policy.
+During 2016-2017 the Board will establish its strategic objectives for the Police Super Office and the administration of the Police Superannuation Scheme for 2016-2017 and future years.
+The key topics to be examined by the Board include review of computer hardware and software, member services and communications, member information sessions, Board member and staff training and the ongoing review of the Board's policies and procedures, the Financial Compliance Management Program and Risk Management Plan and Policy.